AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-06.md

 ```

-The GetUser function tries to retrieve the user by its code and the SaveUser functions performs some input validation and update the CreateDate field, if everything is ok.
+The `GetUser` function tries to retrieve the user data by its id (code) and the `SaveUser` functions performs some input validation and update the `CreateDate` field, if everything is ok.

-Notice that both functions are returning a Result type and WebSharper compiler can deal with it transparently for us.
+Notice that both functions are returning a `Result` type and WebSharper compiler can deal with it transparently for us.

 Finally, let's add two more files to the project: